sergeynordicresults/sergeynordicresults.github.io/china.md

   Putin tells that his country is chosen by Gods, to fight agains gay people , to preserve traditions

-  Actually, the war is because [one 12-years old boy was twerking on gay parad in Brasil](https://vk.com/wall-37652433_90022) and trans-people (russian people saying "we will not allow americans to do this with our children")
+  Yes, they want a war because [one 12-years old boy was twerking on gay parad in Brasil](https://vk.com/wall-37652433_90022) and trans-people (russian people saying "we will not allow americans to do this with our children")

  <img alt="Boy-twerking" src="https://github.com/srghma/srghma.github.io/assets/7573215/c30840e1-19e9-4e69-bc6c-6a7896603e3f" width="400px">

   Come on, guys:
   1. on one hand - yes, doing trans-operations on people before 21 years (for example) is a crippling.
   2. But after 21 year - who cares?
 You cannot sleep, knowing that two grown up man fuck each other in the ass?
-Because these two gay people CANNOT LIVE WITHOUT THEIR LOVE!
-They cannot import their creativity into society! (but You - can live with this knowledge)
+You can!
+You can live with this knowledge!
+But these two gay people CANNOT LIVE WITHOUT THEIR LOVE!
+They cannot import their creativity into society!
+They dont feel freedom.
+For You to allow this - is nothing, for these two guys - everything
   3. Even if being non-binary is a mental ilness - its not like the pedofilia (mental illness, people that have it should want to be reprogrammed, I think)

-  Gay people should have a right to marry (with all legal stuff), because "How they will grow up, without being able to impose additional constraints on each other?
-Constraints are ground for growing new liberties"
+  Gay people should have a right to marry (with all legal stuff), because "How they will grow up as people, without being able to impose additional constraints on each other?
+Constraints are also a ground for growing new liberties" (just like in functional programming - function that accepts everything, identify function, should not do anything with its argument)

   Gay people should have a right to adopt children.
 What do You fear?
 That they will spoil children?
-IF I was a gay THEN I dont think I would spoil a child.
+IF I was a gay and I had money THEN I dont think I would spoil an adopted child.

   ______